Whether you arrive by helicopter …

 It is possible to opt for coffee instead of tea.

-The silver handles of the coffee glass holder have small red padded covers so you don’t burn your fingers.
+The silver handles of the coffee glass holder have small, red, padded covers so that you don’t burn your fingers.

 We found other uses for them – ranging from an imitation Red-Nose-Day-nose to eye patches – behaviour we found very entertaining but that was probably quite beneath the expectations of the service staff.

 However, at Burj Al Arab we adhered to the principle well quoted by Benjamin Franklin:

 Burj al Arab brings the colours of the desrt inside.

 We were surrounded by 8,000 square metres (9,568 square yards) of 22-carat gold leaf used in decorations of the building.

 Each of the elevator doors of the 18 elevators shared in the distribution of all this gold - with spectacular visual effect.

 The golden chandeliers with pin-spot crystals refelect the gold in the ceiling alcove.